MichaelKim/runes-profiler/README.md

 ## Overview

 Runes Profiler takes the last 20 games of a player, and calculates the winrates and average stats for each rune used by the player in those matches.
 It then displays these stats alongside the global average stats of those runes.
 In addition, Runes Profiler also collects champion stats, and shows the highest winrate keystones and rune pages.

+To efficiently collect more data, all the other players in those 20 games are also analyzed and added to the global stats.
+Similarly, champion stats are also taken indirectly when player stats are retrieved.

+To prevent sending too many requests, a player's stats won't be updated if they have been last searched within 5 minutes.

 ## Development